Updated on November 7, 2025.

 Mammogram results are usually received within a few weeks, although the timing may vary from one facility to the next.
 One important finding on mammography reports is breast density—the ratio of fatty tissue to fibrous or glandular tissue.
 Those with mostly fibrous or glandular tissue (about 50 percent of women age 40 and older) have dense breasts, increasing their risk for developing breast cancer.

-In a move to help find and treat breast cancers as early as possible, the U.S. Food and Drug Administration (FDA) now requires mammography facilities to notify patients about the density of their breasts.
-The updated regulations issued on March 9 are intended to strengthen the FDA’s oversight of these facilities and improve how mammograms are categorized and assessed by healthcare providers.
+To help find and treat breast cancers as early as possible, the United States Food and Drug Administration (FDA) now requires mammography facilities to notify patients about the density of their breasts.
+Issued in 2023, the updated regulations were intended to strengthen the FDA’s oversight of these facilities and improve how mammograms are categorized and assessed by healthcare providers.

 What is dense breast tissue?

 For some, mammography results may be confusing.
-One small 2018 study published in Patient Education & Counseling found that of 30 women who received notification that they had dense breast tissue, 81 percent of them recalled receiving the result, but didn’t understand what it meant.
-And, many of these women interpreted the results in ways that were much different than the medical explanation.
+Some studies have found that many women who receive notification that they have dense breast tissue don’t know what it means.
+They may also interpret mammogram results in ways that are different than the medical explanation.

 A person’s age, menopausal status, genetics, hormone use, menstrual cycle, chemotherapy treatments, reproductive history, and body mass index (BMI) may all play a role.